 In parallel to Activity 1 (Pan-European Diagnosis), a second initial research has been carried out, this time to identify good practices and new trends in the management of cultural institutions, in order to be able to assess their potential and implementation towards the Archives subsector.
 The objective here is to benchmark practices made by institutions worldwide such as public and private Museums, Libraries, Heritage and Cultural Centres, to showcase innovative solutions in cultural management carried out by organisations that share the similar goals of protecting, enhancing arts and cultural heritage.

 37 Good Practices have been identified, covering the following managerial topics:

 - Generation of new incomes / Financial resources: e.g. crowdfunding and crowdsourcing projects, merchandising, fees management, etc.)

 - Audience Management

-The good practices will be presented under the form of homogeneous fiches and be assessed by the partners to check their transferability potential to the Archives subsector and contribute to generate some first recommendations.
+The good practices are presented under the form of homogeneous fiches and will be assessed by the partners to check their transferability potential to the Archives subsector and contribute to generate some first recommendations.

-As for Activity 1, it will be coordinated by the LP, counting on external/scientific expertise and generating shareable knowledge that will contribute to the successful implementation of the rest of the project activities.
+As for Activity 1, it has been coordinated by the LP, counting on external/scientific expertise and generating shareable knowledge that will contribute to the successful implementation of the rest of the project activities.